I-am-Programming-the-World/C/README.md

       ASCII code generator (sequential)
     </li>
     <li>
-      Calculate the average of 10 grades (simple)
+      Calculate the integeral average of 10 grades (simple)
     </li>
     <li>
       Calculate the average of n grades (advanced-includes sentinel value for exiting the main loop and if/else clause to print the     results if existent.)